jush/SimpleSpyware/README.md

 - Timings: Executation may change with your phones state.
 - Cam: The gallery deletes all the photos after 100 images.
 - Location: Remember that GPS data drains a lot of battery power.
-- Micrphone: Remeber that only one application can use the microphone.
-So you can't record phone calls.
+- Micrphone: Remember that only one app can use the microphone.
+So you can't record phone calls and spy on the mic at the same time.

 ### Attributions